dotnet/csharpstandard/standard/types.md

 - The default null state of a nullable reference type is null.
 - The default null state of a non-nullable reference type is not null.
-- The default null state of a nullable oblivious reference type is not null.

 A warning might result if a variable of a non-nullable type has a potential `null` value assigned to it.
-However, oblivious and nullable variables can have `null` values freely assigned to them.
+Nullable variables can have `null` values freely assigned to them.

 > *Note*: Assigning a maybe null expression to a variable `v` of a non-nullable reference type sets the null state of `v` to maybe null. *end note*